 You are welcome to visit our school and your interest in your child's work will let them know that you are concerned about their progress.
-To make your visit pleasant and to prevent disruption of class work, you must observe the following rules.
-Due to safety protocols, visitation is not permitted as only students and staff may be in the building.
+Due to safety protocols, visitation without appointment is not permitted as only students and staff may be in the building.
+Please adhere to the following to set up a visit with your child(ren)'s teacher or administration.

-- All visitors must check in at the office to receive a visitor's pass - Students will be called to the office to be signed out by a parent/guardian - Do not attempt to carry on a conversation with a teacher when they have a classroom of students present; it is not fair to the students receiving instruction - Parents are not allowed to visit classrooms when school is in session unless it has been cleared through the office - Never discuss pupil problems in the presence of your child.
+- All visitors must check in at the office to receive a visitor's pass - Students will be called to the office to be signed out by a parent/guardian - Do not attempt to carry on a conversation with a teacher when they have a classroom of students present; it is not fair to the students receiving instruction - Guardians are not allowed to visit classrooms when school is in session unless it has been cleared through the office - Never discuss pupil problems in the presence of your child.
 Instead, arrange a conference period with the teacher during their planning period - Please call for an appointment to talk to a teacher if a problem occurs.
-Our teachers welcome the opportunity to talk to parents
+Our teachers welcome the opportunity to talk to parents/guardians, but an appointment is necessary for proper planning - Appointments with members of administration are required.
+Please call the main office to schedule an appointment.
+Appointments will be scheduled in a timely manner.